MicrosoftDocs/azure-docs/articles/azure-resource-manager/management/monitor-private-link-access.md

 ## Configure diagnostics

-The logging for resource management private link is a tenant-level diagnostic log.
+Logging for resource management private link is a tenant-level diagnostic log.
 For more information about the types of platform logs, see [Overview of Azure platform logs](../../azure-monitor/essentials/platform-logs-overview.md).
 For help with configuring the log, see [Create diagnostic settings to send platform logs and metrics to different destinations](../../azure-monitor/essentials/diagnostic-settings.md).

-Setting up logging for resource management private links is similar to configuring [Azure Active Directory reports](../../active-directory/reports-monitoring/overview-reports.md).
+For resource management private links, setting up logging is similar to [integrating Azure Active Directory logs with Azure Monitor logs](../../active-directory/reports-monitoring/howto-integrate-activity-logs-with-log-analytics.md#send-logs-to-azure-monitor).
 Both services support tenant-level diagnostic logs.

+After configuring the log, all calls across the tenant are recorded to the log.
+The resource you used for configuring the log doesn't affect what is recorded.

 ## Log schema